Deal with different language versions

 ReSharper is aware of different language versions.
 It analyzes code and applies its own features according to the current language version.
 Language version is detected automatically for each language, but you can set version manually for some of the languages as described below.

-ReSharper 2020.3 fully supports all C# versions up to C# 9.0.
 By default, ReSharper automatically detects C# version based on the associated compiler.
-However, you can specify the target C# version explicitly— right-click the project in the Solution Explorer, choose Edit project item properties from the context menu and use the C# Language Level selector..
+However, you can specify the target C# version explicitly for a project — right-click the project in the Solution Explorer, choose Edit project item properties from the context menu and use the C# Language Level selector .